 A key difference between dine-in and delivery is the time between preparation to serving.
-For food deliveries, there is at least a 30-minute gap between plating and packing the meal and the customer eating the meal.
+For food deliveries, there is at least a 30-minute gap between plating and packing and the customer eating the meal.
 In that gap, the food you serve has to stay as good and appetizing as if it had just left the kitchen.
 When creating the menu, focus on quality food that retains temperature and arrives as intended.
-You can also choose a central ingredient that you can use on most, if not all, of your dishes to lessen prep time, cost, and food waste.
+You can also choose a central ingredient you can use on most, if not all, of your dishes to lessen prep time, cost, and food waste.

 If you choose wraps, burritos or sandwiches, make sure they won’t fall apart during transit.
 If you will be delivering soup-based dishes, make sure that cooled and hardened fat will not rise to the top by insulating the meal container or the delivery vehicle’s container.